GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 -  Set up an Ingress Controller using Nginx as the controller (instead of the Kubernetes Engine default Cloud Load Balancer)

-# Objectives
+## Objectives

 -  Create a simple Kubernetes web _application_ Deployment
--  Create a _default backend_ deployment to serve 404 for all non-matching
+-  Create a _default backend_ Deployment to serve 404 for all non-matching
    hosts and paths
 -  Create an _Ingress Resource_ for the _application_
 -  Configure an _Nginx Ingress_ Deployment as an Ingress Controller for the